Amin-Tgz/OpenCV_Select_Non_Rect_ROI/README.md

   <img src="roi%20selescted.png" width="450"/>
 </p>

 with Pressing 'C'(or 'c') you can clean the points and select them again

-Noitce: First select top-left point
+Noitce: First select top-left point!